 LEED defines "previously developed land" as any land that has been "altered by paving, construction, and/or land use that would typically have required regulatory permitting to have been initiated."
-The site is an existing stable building, tack room, storage and required planning permission and as such therefore must be considered previously developed land.
+The site is an existing hardcore surface and required planning permission and as such therefore must be considered previously developed land.